GrayChristopher/TrashLab_SEO_Engine/README.md

 Search Performance Feedback
 ```

-The key design principle is that the LLM is a generation component, not the
-source of truth.

-Structured data and deterministic validation remain responsible for factual
-constraints and publishing safety.

 ## Design Principle

 **Use AI where generative flexibility is valuable.
-Use deterministic systems
-where reproducibility and factual accuracy matter.**
+Use deterministic systems where reproducibility and factual accuracy matter.**